AF Reservists Showcase C-17 Tactical Airlift Skills to Key Audience

 |0

-This work, AF Reservists Showcase C-17 Tactical Airlift Skills to Key Audience, by TSgt Della Creech, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, AF Reservists Showcase C-17 Tactical Airlift Skills to Key Audience [Image 12 of 12], by SSgt Haley Phillips, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 AF Reservists Showcase C-17 Tactical Airlift Skills to Key Audience